Men arrested at Starbucks were there for business meeting to change 'our lives'

 Rashon Nelson and Donte Robinson came forward this morning on ABC News' "Good Morning America" to publicly share their story for the first time.

+The officers ultimately handcuffed Nelson and Robinson, and escorted them out of the Starbucks and into a squad car before taking them to the police station.
+An onlooker captured the incident on video, which went viral and prompted Starbucks CEO Kevin Johnson to release a statement saying the "reprehensible outcome" should have never happened.

-Robinson said police never read them their Miranda rights as they were escorted out of the coffee shop in handcuffs and taken to a police station, where they were held in custody for eight hours, they said.
+Robinson said police never read them their Miranda rights when they were handcuffed and they were held in custody for eight hours.

+"There was no reasoning," he said.
+"They had nothing.
+They just kept using defiant trespassing as their excuse for putting us behind bars."

 Men arrested at Starbucks were there for business meeting to change 'our lives'